Understand the JA4 Fingerprint Family

 Security team checklist

-• Treat JA3/JA4 as supporting telemetry; never block solely on a hash match.
+• Treat JA4 and JA4_o as supporting telemetry; never block solely on a hash match.

-• Pair with behavior (JA3 + URI patterns + auth context) to reduce false positives.
+• Pair fingerprints with behavior, URI patterns, and auth context to reduce false positives.

 • Alert on sudden fingerprint changes per host/user—often malware or TLS interception.